apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    on a FIFO queue.
 This option (optional) sets an upper bound on how many queued transactions we will allow.
 When this threshold is reached, all additional transactions are immediately served with an error message.

+   The queue is effectively disabled if this is set to `0`, which implies that when the transaction limit is reached, we immediately start serving error responses.

+   The default queue size is `UINT_MAX`, which is essentially unlimited.

 .. option:: --error